jakewins/jakewins.github.io/_posts/2016-06-29-tx-patterns.md

 }
 ```

 Unfortunately, this doesn't work, says our test.
-Four different cases causes a bad outcomes, but they are all variants of the same case:
+Four different cases cause bad outcomes, all variants of the same case:

     Pattern failed validation
       Scenario: begin -> SUCCEED